About the Site:

 Ever since then, the idea of seeing the world and hearing its music have become inseparable for me.
 Whenever I visit a country, especially for the first time, I wait for my Francis Cabrel moment, when a song from a taxi radio, a street busker or background music in a store, tells me that I am now in sync with not only the time zone but also the music realm.
 I am also more systematic now in my search for a country’s music.
 Immersing myself in a musical culture before a trip and listening to the music after I get home can make a one-week journey last much longer.
 Sometimes the trip is permanent: I met my wife at a performance of fado music in Rio de Janeiro.

 This is the background and organizing principle of my blog.
 There’s a world of music out there that I no longer cut myself off from.
 Much of it is beyond my linguistic skills.
 This doesn’t matter to me and, I suspect, it won’t matter to many others if they open themselves to the experience.

 World Listening Post is an extension of my more than 40 years in journalism.
 The search for music worth sharing is similar to the quest for stories worth telling.
 I don’t pretend that this blog offers a comprehensive look at the world’s music—if such a thing is even possible.
-Rather, it reflects my own taste, as well as my determination to ignore all borders in looking for the ultimate playlist.
+Rather, it reflects my own taste, as well as my determination to ignore all borders in compiling the ultimate playlist.

 If you read through my posts, you’ll likely notice a dearth of negative reviews.
 Every year I sample more than 1,000 new albums, and give a thorough listening to at least 300, but in the end I only review 52.
 My pans, as well as a lot of music I find good but not great, don’t make it into print.

 If you have comments about my choices, want to make recommendations or just share ideas about music, please get in touch.